box icon

 About Me

-I'm Dom Farolino, a computer science graduate from the University of Cincinnati (2019) and Software Engineer at Google working on the Chrome team in Boston.
-I interned on the Chrome team in Tokyo in the summer of 2019, Microsoft in 2018, and Mozilla in 2017.
-My interests range from computer science theory and algorithms, to the web platform and more.
+I'm Dom Farolino, a software engineer at Google on the Chrome team in Boston.
+I graduated from the University of Cincinnati in 2019, and interned on the Chrome team in Tokyo in the summer of 2019, Microsoft in 2018, and Mozilla in 2017.
+I'm interested in the web platform, and computer science theory & algorithms.

 Web Platform

-I'm a Chromium committer, member of the WHATWG standards organization, contributor to the HTML Standard, and editor of the Console Standard.
-Within Chrome I work on loading-related projects, scheduling and IPC architecture, and privacy-preserving APIs for loading and displaying ads on the web (design doc, crbug).
-I'm also interested in //base infrastructure.
-All of my Chromium contributions can be found here.
+I'm a Chromium Blink owner and IPC security owner, member of the WHATWG standards organization, and editor of the HTML Standard & and other specs.
+I largely work on loading-related projects & web platform APIs, scheduling and IPC architecture, and Chrome's privacy-preserving APIs for ads (design doc).
+You can see all of my Chromium contributions here.

 In the summer of 2019, I interned with Google in Tokyo on the Chrome loading team after contributing to Chromium for about a year and a half throughout college.
-Over the summer I shipped subresource integrity support for link preloads (design doc, crbug), and worked on enabling cross-origin prefetch in a privacy-preserving manner, with Chromium's double-keyed cache implementation (design doc, crbug).
+Over the summer I shipped subresource integrity support for link preloads (design doc), and worked on enabling cross-origin prefetch in a privacy-preserving manner, with Chromium's double-keyed cache implementation (design doc).

 Projects

-My personal projects can be found on my GitHub page.
-I maintain an algorithms repository aimed at providing detailed explanations and implementations of classic algorithms, data structures, and competitive programming problems.
-I also maintain a blog consisting of web- and algorithm-related posts.
+My personal projects are on GitHub, where I maintain an algorithms repository providing detailed explanations & implementations of classic algorithms, data structures, and competitive programming problems.
+I've also been developing a small IPC library called Mage, and writing technical articles.

 Contact Me